-In my younger years, I spent a lot of time lacking confidence because I didn’t want to come across as having narcissistic behavior.
+In my younger years, I spent a lot of time lacking self-confidence because I didn’t want to come across as having narcissistic behavior.

 I spoke quietly, held back even when I knew I was right, and had a bad knack for people-pleasing.